-January to December 2022
+January to March 2023

-In 2022, naloxone was administered to 515 suspect opioid overdose patients (Graph 1), with an average of 43 patients per month.
-Of the 515 suspect opioid overdose patients, 275 (53%) responded to naloxone which corresponds to an average of 23 patients per month (range: 9 to 36).
-The number of individuals who were administered naloxone and who responded to it in Q2 to Q4 2022 have greatly surpassed previous quarters.
-Data for Q4 show a slight drop in the number of individuals responding to naloxone, but still remain elevated (Graph 1; Graph 2).
+In Q1 2023, naloxone was administered to 138 suspect opioid overdose patients (Graph 1), with an average of 46 patients per month.
+Of the 138 suspect opioid overdose patients, 81 (59%) responded to naloxone which corresponds to an average of 27 patients per month (range: 24 to 29).
+The number of individuals who were administered naloxone and who responded to it in Q1 2023 remain elevated and in line with trends since Q2 2022 (Graph 1; Graph 2).

 Graph 1.
-Number of suspect opioid overdose patients who were administered naloxone and number and percentage of patients who responded to naloxone, quarterly in New Brunswick, from January 2018 to December 2022\.
+Number of suspect opioid overdose patients who were administered naloxone and number and percentage of patients who responded to naloxone, quarterly in New Brunswick, from January 2018 to March 2023.

-Data source: Ambulance New Brunswick, March 27, 2023. \These numbers may change as more information becomes available.
+Data source: Ambulance New Brunswick, July 18, 2023.

 Graph 2.
-Number of suspect opioid overdose patients who were administered naloxone and number and percentage of patients who responded to naloxone, monthly in New Brunswick, the last 24 months\.
+Number of suspect opioid overdose patients who were administered naloxone and number and percentage of patients who responded to naloxone, monthly in New Brunswick, the last 24 months.

-Data source: Ambulance New Brunswick, March 27, 2023.
+Data source: Ambulance New Brunswick, July 18, 2023.